Sauharad/AES-256-Encryption-System/README.md

 ## Simulation and Verification

-- The design has been simulated using standard Verilog testbenches.
+- The design has been verified using UVM-style SystemVerilog testbench with Driver, Monitor and Generator classes and random input.
-- Test vectors derived from [FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) are used to verify correctness.
+- Correctness of encryption is verified by comparison to a golden reference AES 256 model implemented in Python with the pycryptodome library.
 - Waveform analysis confirms accurate state transitions, key scheduling, and pipeline synchronization.

 ---